aekimura/CS199_Final/README.md

 conda deactivate
 ```

->c) GFF to GTF Conversion: Gffread v.
+>d) GFF to GTF Conversion: Gffread v.
 0.11.4 was used to convert the reference gff file to a gtf file for use later.

 ```
 source ~/.miniconda3rc